 If you are using computers, laptops or other devices on the University network, or when using University data, you need to make sure they’re secured against malware, hackers and accidental loss or theft.
-It is the University’s policy to ensure that all devices on the University network have the University supplied Sophos Endpoint Detection and Response (anti-virus) product installed and meet a minimum level of IT hygiene.
+It is University policy that all devices on the University network have the University supplied Sophos Endpoint Detection and Response (anti-virus) product installed and meet a minimum level of IT hygiene.

 If your machine is managed by your IT department then you should first consult with them regarding the secure use of your machine.
 See our list of University IT contacts for details.

 On the other hand, if you’re running your own devices you need to make sure you know how to adequately protect your machine.
 A bring your own device (BYOD) is either not owned by the University or a college, or the user being empowered to take responsibility for the management of the security of the device (e.g. on a self-managed but college owned laptop).
 OxCERT strongly recommends that you take steps to protect your devices, including the prevention of loss or theft of data, keeping information confidential as and where appropriate, maintaining the integrity of data, and taking responsibility for any software downloaded onto a personal device.
 Installing up-to-date anti-virus software and keeping the operating system and other vulnerable software up to date are important aspects of maintaining device security.
 For more information on how to protect your computer please see the Information Security website.